eclipse-vertx/vertx5-parent/README.md

   </build>
 ```

-Documentation can be generated with `mvn asciidoctor:process-asciidoc`, the _Asciidoc_ files are transformed to HTML the _target/docs_ directory.
+Documentation can be generated with `mvn asciidoctor:process-asciidoc` or `mvn asciidoctor:auto-refresh`, the _Asciidoc_ files are transformed to HTML the _target/docs_ directory.

 This documentation shall be packaged in a `-docs.zip` file.